ArgentLo/KachunLo.github.io/_pages/about.md

 ---

 # About Me
-I am a Financial Analyst at an investment company.
+I am a **Financial Analyst** at an investment company.

-I was fortunate to be advised by [Prof. Tsugasa Ishigaki](http://www2.econ.tohoku.ac.jp/~isgk/research.html).

 My research lies at the intersection of information retrieval and machine learning , mainly **Big Data Mining**.

 I am also interested in explainable artificial intelligence, especially novelty and explainability of recommendations based on deep learning frameworks.
+I was fortunate to be advised by [Prof. Tsugasa Ishigaki](http://www2.econ.tohoku.ac.jp/~isgk/research.html).

 ---